 Do you know where your money is going?
 What’s selling and what isn’t?

-The Harvard Business Review’s article on the Sunk Cost Fallacy can give you some insight into the concept of “throwing good money after bad.”
+The Harvard Business Review’s article on the Sunk Cost Fallacy can give you insight into the concept of “throwing good money after bad.”
 In other words, when you continue to invest in something that isn’t working just because you’re already heavily invested.

 Once you’ve discovered what’s working and what isn’t, brainstorm what you can add to your company’s offerings.
 Review your business plan and find additional contingencies should one revenue stream end.

-Pay yourself, separate expenses, and keep current
+Pay yourself, separate expenses, and keep current.

 Make sure you pay yourself.
 Otherwise, you risk ending up getting the short end of everything.